 Share or Pin for Later

 When it comes to dinner time who isn’t all about healthy eating, saving money and making as little work as possible for yourself.
 As you probably know from experience, it’s really tough to get healthy, cheap and easy all at once.
 Easy “fast” food isn’t always healthy and if you want to save money a lot of times that means adding in your own time and effort to end up with a good result.
+This is where a delicious one-pot dinner would really come in handy!

 I’m always in search of delicious healthy recipes that can be made in 1 pan and don’t take a lot of work.
 I like to cook, but only when I have time and energy (and am not already HUNGRY).
 So that’s a combination that doesn’t happen too often on weekdays.